EHS 122: Compressed Gases

 For the purposes of this procedure the following definitions apply.

 ASU employees, including faculty, staff, researchers and part-time employee staff, are responsible for the safety and health of their employees and co-workers and must adhere to the requirements of this program.
-Each chair/dean/director or designee is responsible for identifying personnel affected by this policy and complying with all training and safety measures identified by the ASU Compressed Gas Safety Program and this policy.
+Each chair/dean/director or designee is responsible for identifying personnel within that unit affected by this policy and complying with all training and safety measures identified by the ASU Compressed Gas Safety Program and this policy.

 ASU EH&S Department is responsible for compliance with this program by providing policies, programs, training, and guidelines designed to ensure that safe work practices are developed, employed, and revised as necessary.